 Submitted Applications.
 Historically, we have experienced a significant increase in the number of Medicare-related submitted applications during the Medicare annual enrollment period, which occurs during the fourth quarter of each year.
 During 2016, we also experienced an increase in the number of Medicare-related applications submitted during the first, second and third quarters compared to the fourth quarter.
 During 2016, 49% of our Medicare plan-related applications were submitted during the fourth quarter, compared to 56% in 2015.
-In the first quarter of 2017, submitted applications for Medicare Advantage products declined 6% compared to the first quarter of 2016, while submitted applications for all Medicare products, which also include Medicare Supplement and Medical Part D prescription drug plans, grew 1%.
+In the first and second quarters of 2017, submitted applications for Medicare Advantage products declined 6% and 7% compared to the first and second quarters of 2016, respectively.
+Submitted applications for all Medicare products, which also include Medicare Supplement and Medical Part D prescription drug plans, grew 1% in the first quarter of 2017 compared to the first quarter of 2016, but declined 5% in the second quarter of 2017 compared to the second quarter of 2016.
 These growth rates represent a deceleration compared to strong growth rates we experienced in our Medicare business in the first half of 2016 compared to the first half of 2015.
-The deceleration we experienced during the second half of 2016 and the first quarter of 2017 was driven in large part by the lingering impact of changes we made to our sales and marketing processes in response to compliance requirements issued by CMS, which impacted the effectiveness of our call center agents in converting leads into submitted applications.
+The deceleration we experienced during the second half of 2016 and the first half of 2017 was driven in large part by the lingering impact of changes we made to our sales and marketing processes in response to compliance requirements issued by CMS, which impacted the effectiveness of our call center agents in converting leads into submitted applications.
 The deceleration was also due to a change in our strategy and our focus on more cost-effective sources of demand generation.
-We anticipate that we may see an improvement in application volumes in the second half of this year as a result of this shift.
+We experienced an improvement in the second quarter of 2017, as a result of this strategy, which resulted in improved conversion of leads to applications and lower cost of acquisition compared to the first quarter of 2017, and anticipate that we will see continued improvement in application volumes and cost of acquisition in the second half of this syear as a resul